-- Deposit monies received in a bank designated by the officers.
-Keep the organization’s accounts and other financial assets in safekeeping.
+- Deposit monies received in a bank designated by the officers

-- Pay all bills approved by the officers.
+- Pay all bills approved by membership vote

-- Prepare returns to the State of New York, the Federal government and any other governmental agency, as required annually and upon dissolution with the help of the officers.
+- Prepare returns to the State of New York, the Federal government and any other governmental agency as required annually and upon dissolution

-- Board of Directors shall consist of the President, Vice-President, Secretary, Treasurer and one Trustee serving a two-year term elected at the Annual Meeting by the membership.
+- The Board of Directors shall consist of the President, Vice-President, Secretary, Treasurer and one or more Trustees serving a two-year term elected at the Annual Meeting by the membership.

-- A proposed amendment to the Constitution and By-Laws of the organization may be submitted in writing.
-Copies shall be available to the full membership at least one month prior to the monthly meeting, Annual Meeting, or specially called meeting.
+- A proposed amendment to the By-Laws of the organization must be submitted in writing.
+Copies shall be available to the full membership at least one month prior to the monthly meeting, annual meeting, or specially called meeting.

-- Approval of any amendment to the Constitution and By-Laws shall require acceptance of 60% of those members present at the meeting.
+- Approval of any amendment to the By-Laws shall require acceptance of 60% by those members present at the meeting.